 The safest choice is to never ride after drinking even one drink of alcohol.
 However, if you're planning a night out, plan for a safe ride home.
 Some alternatives to drinking and riding:

-The Heat Is On is Colorado's high-visibility enforcement campaign that combines increased DUI enforcement with a strong public awareness campaign geared towards drivers of all motor vehicles.
+The Heat Is On is Colorado's high-visibility enforcement campaign, which combines increased DUI enforcement with a strong public awareness campaign geared toward drivers of all motor vehicles.

 - Rider Stories